voilacf/frontend/README.md

 and the weather data isn't being synchronized yet either) I didn't really had the time to work on this website anymore.
 However it might still be useful to you :)
+The website will run on localhost (you can't actually google it)